NASA Railroad: History

 NASA primarily used the railroad to transport equipment which could not be transported over the road to and from other NASA locations.
 Rail transportation also offered cost savings over transporting bulky and heavy cargo via barge or aircraft.
 Much of the rail traffic was devoted to sending segments of the reusable solid rocket boosters (SRB) from the Thiokol plant in Utah back again for refurbishment after Space Shuttle launches and recovery.
 A total of 24 cars were devoted to transporting the SRBs.
 However, with the end of the Shuttle program in 2011, the railroad's future became uncertain and went under review by the government.
 One possibility that was being considered was the delivery of equipment for private space launches at Cape Canaveral.
 In 2012, the program's helium tank cars, a liquid oxygen tank car, and a liquid hydrogen tank car (all of which were acquired from the U.S. Bureau of Mines) were transferred for delivery to the SpaceX engine test complex outside McGregor, Texas, where they were re-purposed to support their engine tests.
 Eight other cars were shipped to California and are currently on lease to SpaceX to support Falcon 9 rocket launches from Space Launch Complex-4 at Vandenberg Air Force Base.
 SpaceX already uses three helium tank cars at Space Launch Complex-40 on Cape Canaveral Space Force Station in Florida, which were previously used for the shuttle program.

-In 2014, NASA donated locomotive #2 to the Gold Coast Railroad Museum in Miami where it remains on static display.
+In 2014, NASA donated locomotive #2 to the Gold Coast Railroad Museum in Miami where it is operational as of 2026.
 In spring 2015, it was announced that the NASA railroad would formally cease operations.
 The remaining two locomotives, #1 & #3, were pulled from service and delivered via the Florida East Coast Railway to their respective new homes.
 Locomotive #1 was sold to the Natchitoches Parish Port in Natchitoches, Louisiana, while locomotive #3 was sold to the Madison Railroad in Madison, Indiana, where it is used for regular freight service and passenger excursion train service.
 By 2016, much of the trackage along the East Leg as well as in the KSC Industrial Area had been pulled up and was presumably scrapped, while the majority of trackage along the West Leg was left in place and simply taken out of service.